carpentries-incubator/fair-bio-practice/_episodes/10-jupyter-for-computing.md

 - "One single document can visualise background, results, formulae/code and metadata"
 - "One single document helps to make your work more understandable, repeatable and shareable"
 ---
+## Reusable Computing
+We have previously discussed electronic lab notebooks and their benefit in being FAIR.
+If you are working with large datasets, mathematical models, complex visualisations of your data then you might already be frustrated by having to copy and paste your figures into your electronic lab notebook after each iteration of new code, and you might have already lost track of which code corresponded to which figure and why you changed your code last time.

+There is a simple solution to this: **Computational notebooks**

-## Jupyter Notebook for FAIR practices
+## Computational Notebooks - Jupyter Notebook for FAIR practices
+Computational notebooks are essentially laboratory notebooks for scientific computing.
+Instead of pasting DNA gels alongside lab protocols, researchers embed code, data and text to document their computational methods.
+A free and popular tool that is being used across specialities is **the Jupyter notebook**.

-[Jupyter](www.jupyter.org) Notebooks are interactive web applications which allow you to type and edit lines of code in Python or R, and view the output (e.g. graphs or calculations) immediately.
+[Jupyter](www.jupyter.org) Notebooks are interactive web applications which allow you to type and edit lines of code in the programming languages July (Ju), Python (Py), or R, hence it's name Jupyter, and view the output (e.g. graphs or calculations) immediately.
 The huge benefit of such notebooks is that source code is mixed with documentation, thus explaining experimental setup, analysis, results of tables and plots throughout.

-What is left for us to do is write the code through which we want to analyse our data, and explain the narrative behind the experiment and interpretation of the results.
-Notebooks can be exported as .pdf and .html file which allows for easy sharing of notebooks.
+What is left for us to do is write the code that will analyse our data, and explain the narrative behind the experiment and interpretation of the results.
+For data scientists, this format can drive exploration via interactive computing.
+This is an environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data.
+As a basic principle Jupyter Notebooks run on a 'kernel' which is responsible in execution of the code.
+Generally this 'kernel' can run on your computer, additionally external servers (e.g. our BioRDM server which we use below to host our notebook) can be provided for you to store and analyse your data.
+Notebooks can also be exported as .pdf and .html files which allow easy sharing of outputs, and other tools such as [nbviewer](https://nbviewer.org/), an open-source service that allows users to render their Jupyter notebooks on GitHub in a web browser without having to install the software or any programming libraries.

 ## Working with Jupyter Notebooks